 The user interface of pCloud is pretty simple and intuitive.
 It is easy to use for beginners.
 As you log in to your pCloud account, you’ll find a list of your files and folders on the main screen.

-On the left panel, you will find all the major features like backups, file requests, audio files, trash folders, etc. From the top left corner, you can access the account settings.
+On the left panel, you will find all the major features like photos, audio, shared files, rewind, trash folder, etc. From the bottom left corner, you can access the account settings.
+Whereas, from the top right corner, you can add new files and folders and check notifications.

 pCloud Data Centers & Jurisdiction